Kevy42/Not-A-Better-Anduril/README.md

 5. Flash the firmware.
         `sudo avrdude -c usbasp -p t1634 -u -Uflash:w:[HEX FILE NAME]`
-Note: Replace [HEX FILE NAME] with the name of the hex file you'd like to flash.

-Note (for step 4 and 5): replace `t1634` with the controller type you're light uses.
+Note (for steps 4 and 5): replace `t1634` with the controller type you're light uses.

 ### Mac & Windows
 No idea, never managed to get it working.
 I'm open to advice.